 - Unnecessary indoor lighting – particularly in empty office buildings at night – should be turned off.

 New lighting technologies can help conserve energy

-- LEDs and Compact Fluorescents (CFL) can help reduce energy use and protect the environment; only warm-white bulbs should be used.
+- LEDs and compact fluorescents (CFLs) can help reduce energy use and protect the environment, but only warm-white bulbs should be used.